I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 RAG response: 289 characters, 1 tool call, 6.9 seconds

-Reason: Fully covers the information in the correct answer, including "up to 3 days per week" and "apply from HR system by 5pm the day before," and references the correct document
+Reason: Completely covers the information in the correct answer including "up to 3 days per week" and "apply from HR system by 5pm the previous day", and references the correct document

 RAG response: 152 characters, 1 tool call, 6.1 seconds

-Reason: The answer perfectly matches the correct content, correctly referencing the document to respond accurately
+Reason: The response completely matches the content of the correct answer, referencing the correct document and answering accurately

-Here are the evaluation results for the sample documents:
+These are evaluation results for the sample documents.

 | Perspective | Content | Score |